gizix/cc_projects/README.md

 ## Support

-- Issues: Use GitHub Issues for bug reports or questions
-- Discussions: Share your experiences and ask questions in GitHub Discussions
+These templates are provided as-is without active support.
+For help:

-- Documentation: Check the [Claude Code docs](https://docs.claude.com/claude-code) for more information
+- **Claude Code Documentation**: Check the [Claude Code docs](https://docs.claude.com/claude-code) for configuration guidance
+- **Template Issues**: You're welcome to open GitHub Issues to report problems, but responses may be limited or delayed
+- **Your Own Modifications**: Feel free to fork and customize these templates to better suit your needs

 ---